AmanDwivedi9335/ecomm/README.md

 ## Documentation

-API documentation is available using Swagger UI.
+API documentation is available.
 Visit `/api-docs` endpoint to explore the documentation interactively.

 ## Contributors